Alcohol and Drug Education

 7. Person exhibits signs of vomiting while asleep or difficulties with waking up.

+It's important to have a conversation with your student about responsible alcohol use, and continue the discussion as they progress throughout college.
 The following sources provide you with valuable information and resources to help you talk to your student about alcohol as they prepare to transition to our community, including:

 • Information about the drinking culture at Creighton